daytonaio/daytona/README.md

     git push --force-with-lease origin my-new-feature
     ```

-11. **Push your changes and create a pull request**
+1. **Push your changes and create a pull request**

     Push your changes to your forked repository and create a pull request from your branch in your forked repository to the main Daytona repository.
     If you're new to GitHub, read about [pull requests](https://help.github.com/articles/about-pull-requests/).
 You are welcome to submit your pull request for commentary or review before it is complete by creating a [draft pull request](https://help.github.com/en/articles/about-pull-requests#draft-pull-requests).
 Please include specific questions or items you'd like feedback on.

-12. **Wait for review**
+1. **Wait for review**

-    A Daytona team member will review your PR within three business days (excluding any holidays) and either merge, comment, and/or assign someone for review.
+    A Daytona team member will take a look at your PR and either merge, comment, and/or assign someone for review.

 ## License